 This uncertainty is one of the many reasons that I am so grateful for the coaches in my life.
 As previously mentioned, my coaches help me confront and discuss questions about my career, motivations, values, etc., which are crucial aspects when defining my desired future.

 At the moment, my coach and I are working on defining my strengths, to subsequently utilize them to achieve my goals.
 As Peter Drucker states: “a person can perform only from strength.
 One cannot build performance on weaknesses…”

 In his article “Managing Oneself”, he further raises some of the questions, I am discussing with my coach:

 - Am I a reader or a listener?

 - How do I learn?

 - Do I work well with people, or am I a loner?

-- Do I produce results as a decision maker or as an advisor?
+- How do I produce results, as a decision maker or as an advisor?